 Led by a Chair and Vice-Chair elected by COMS members, every part of ASM is represented on COMS:

 - 10 At-Large Councilors elected by the ASM membership.

 - 35 Councilors selected by the ASM Branches.

 - 8 additional Interdisciplinary Division Councilors.

 - 8 Program Committee Chairs.

-ASM Conference Grant Program - COMS 2019-2020 Chair Michael Schmidt is pleased to announce the recipients of the 2020 Conference Grants program.
-This year, COMS awarded $47,000 to support six (6) meetings and conferences on topics spanning pseudomonas, microbial metabarcoding, and how COVID-19’s effects on tribal communities can further educate on emerging infections, among other research areas.
-Grants of $5,000 to $10,000 were awarded to institutions from Tsaile, Arizona, to Karachi, Pakistan.
-Please visit the ASM Conference Grant Program webpage (link above) for the full list of recipients.
+COMS 2019-2020 Chair Michael Schmidt is pleased to announce the recipients of the 2020 ASM Conference Grants Program.
+This year, COMS awarded $47,000 to support 6 meetings and conferences on topics spanning Pseudomonas, microbial metabarcoding and how COVID-19’s effects on tribal communities can further education on emerging infections, among other research areas.
+Grants of $5,000 to $10,000 were awarded to institutions from Tsaile, Ariz. to Karachi, Pakistan.